stennety/mywebsite/bio.md

 :round_pushpin: Based in London, I'm [British Indian](https://en.wikipedia.org/wiki/British_Indians) :uk::india:.

 :mortar_board: My academic background is a mix of maths, statistics and economics.
-I went to the incredibly well-known University of Warwick, UK.
-My masters topic was about approximating difficult integrals using [Markov Chain Monte Carlo](https://www.youtube.com/watch?v=12eZWG0Z5gY) techniques.
+I went to the incredibly well-known University of Warwick, UK and my masters topic was about approximating difficult integrals using [Markov Chain Monte Carlo](https://www.youtube.com/watch?v=12eZWG0Z5gY) techniques.

 Whilst at university, I read [Reminiscences of a Stock Operator](https://www.trendfollowing.com/whitepaper/Edwin_LeFevre_Reminiscences_of_a_Stock_Operator.pdf), got hooked and decided to become a trader.

-I moved back to London and soon began trading interest rate options at Barclays.
-There I found no strippers and no cocaine.
-Instead, I found something better.
+So I moved back to London and soon began trading interest rate options at Barclays.

+There, I didn't find strippers nor cocaine.
+But I did find something better.
 Programming.

-Learning to code was easier than attending IT prioritisation calls so I taught myself.
+Building my own systems was easier than attending IT prioritisation calls so that's what I did.
 Pretty soon it was clear that data displayed in just the right format made my life easier.
 That meant more black numbers :chart_with_upwards_trend: and less [red](https://twitter.com/GSElevator/status/143459992618545152) numbers :chart_with_downwards_trend: in my PnL.